LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

    $ open _build/html/index.html

-On Windows operating-systems, the JScript scripts can be used.
-For example, assuming that we want to generate HTML documentation, we could run in a ``cmd.exe`` window:
+For Windows operating-systems, PowerShell (recommended) and JScript (legacy) scripts are available.
+For example, assuming that we want to generate HTML documentation, we could run in a PowerShell window:

 .. code-block:: text

    cd xml_docs
-   cscript "%LOGTALKHOME%\tools\lgtdoc\xml\lgt2html.js" /p:saxon
+   lgt2html.ps1 -p saxon

-Or simply use the ``.bat`` script alternatives:
+When using the legacy JScript scripts, you can also use the ``.bat`` script
+alternatives:

 .. code-block:: text